15 Best Playa del Carmen Street Foods to Try in 2025

 In Playa del Carmen, you’ll find many different types of street foods that are popular in other parts of Mexico, as well as regional specialties that are just unique to the Yucatan peninsula.

-The cool thing about Playa del Carmen is that the majority of locals have moved there from other parts of Mexico, thus bringing with them traditional foods and dishes from other states and regions.
+The cool thing about Playa del Carmen is that the majority of locals have moved here from other parts of Mexico, thus bringing with them traditional foods and dishes from other states and regions.

 The street food culture in Playa del Carmen is really an eclectic blend of many different regional cuisines.